aws-samples/sample-bda-redaction/README.md

 ### Local Deployment

-If you are deploying the through a local environment that is outside of a pipeline, follow the instructions from the **Production Deployment** section.
+If you are deploying the through a local environment that is outside of a pipeline, follow the instructions from the **Deployment** section.
 After those steps have been completed, run:

 ```sh
 cdk deploy [resource_name_prefix]-S3Stack [resource_name_prefix]-ConsumerStack